-A few years later, DNA detection and sequencing emerged as big "market-pull" applications, with ISFET detection of the hydrogen ions generated during DNA polymerization, that is, the hybridizing of a single-stranded DNA with its complementary probe sequence.
-In 2004, for example, Tournazou patented readout circuits for CMOS ISFETs [31], culminating in a 19-SNP DNA detection chip presented at ISSCC 2010 [32] (Fig. 17).
+A few years later, DNA detection and sequencing emerged as big "market-pull" applications, with ISFET detection of the hydrogen ions generated during DNA polymerization, i.e., the hybridizing of a single-stranded DNA with its complementary probe sequence.
+In 2004, for example, Toumazou patented readout circuits for CMOS ISFETs [31], culminating in a 19-SNP DNA detection chip presented at ISSCC 2010 [32], Fig 17.

-In 2003, Hassibi et al. proposed DNA polymerization and H+ ion-generation as a method of DNA sequencing [33].
-Known as "ion-semiconductor-sequencing" and "sequencing by synthesis," the unknown target DNA sequence is determined by the detection of the hydrogen ions that are released when a complementary strand is extended based on the sequence of a template strand.
+In 2003, Hassibi et al. proposed DNA polymerisation and H+ ion-generation as a method of DNA sequencing [33].
+Known as 'ion-semiconductor-sequencing' and 'sequencing by synthesis', the unknown target DNA sequence is determined by the detection of the hydrogen ions that are released when a complementary strand is extended based on the sequence of a template strand.